 Pulmonary effects, sometimes severe (such as pulmonary oedema, interstitial pneumonitis or adult respiratory distress syndrome (ARDS)) have been reported in association with gemcitabine therapy.
-The aetiology of these effects is unknown.
 If such effects develop, consideration should be made to discontinuing gemcitabine therapy.
 Early use of supportive care measure may help ameliorate the condition.